tsuru/tsuru/docs/using/tsuru.yaml.rst

   use ``healthcheck:command`` if a more complex healthcheck is necessary.
 * ``healthcheck:timeout_seconds``: The timeout for each healthcheck call in seconds.
 Defaults to 60 seconds.
+* ``healthcheck:deploy_timeout_seconds``: The timeout for the first successful healthcheck response after the application process has started during a new deploy.
+During this time a new healthcheck attempt will be made every ``healthcheck:interval_seconds``.
+If the healthcheck is not successful in this time the deploy will be aborted and rolled back.
+Defaults to :ref:`max-time global config <config_healthcheck_max_time>`.
+* ``healthcheck:command``: Exclusive to the ``kubernetes`` provisioner.
+A command to execute inside the unit container.
+Exit status of zero is considered healthy and non-zero is unhealthy.
+This option defaults to an empty string array.
+If ``healthcheck:path`` is set, this option will be ignored.
 * ``healthcheck:interval_seconds``: Exclusive to the ``kubernetes``
   provisioner.
 The interval in seconds between each active healthcheck call if ``use_in_router`` is set to true.
 Defaults to 10 seconds.